libcsp/libcsp/doc/mtu.md

 This requires a buffer allocation of at lest 256 + 2 + 2.
 However, the
-CSP packet itself has some reserved bytes in the beginning of the packet (which you can see in csp.h) - so the recommended buffer allocation size is MAX MTU + 16 bytes.
+CSP packet itself has some reserved bytes in the beginning of the packet (which you can see in csp_types.h) - so the recommended buffer allocation size is MAX MTU + 16 bytes.
 In this case the max MTU would be 256.

 If you try to pass data which is longer than the MTU, the chance is that you will also make a buffer overflow in the CSP buffer pool.
 However,